 Our board members are unpaid volunteers.
 Our directors are responsible for the day-to-day operation of the Foundation, research, strategic planning, policy formation, fundraising and conducting field assignments.
 They attend quarterly board meetings.
 We are currently seeking additional directors who believe in our mission.
 Please contact us if you are dedicated to indigenous peoples' education, spreading indigenous knowledge and science, and feel you could contribute to the Foundation in this capacity.
 Our advisors act in an informal capacity.
 They promote and advise the Foundation and contribute material to our web site.

 Ray Waddington, President.
-Dr. Waddington combined his interests in travel and photography with his training in the social sciences and his philanthropic interests to establish The Peoples of the World Foundation.
+Dr. Waddington combined his passion for travel, photography and writing with his training in the social sciences and his philanthropic interests to establish The Peoples of the World Foundation.

 "I believe that we in the 'developed' world have an obligation to indigenous peoples.
 That they will continue to be assimilated into their surrounding cultures in the name of globalization is undoubted.
 However, their overwhelming desire is to be an active part of this process on their own terms: to achieve self-determination and political representation.
 In my own observations, lack of access to education is the largest, single hindrance to realizing that desire.
 I want The Peoples of the World Foundation to help bridge two education gaps — non-indigenous peoples' unfamiliarity with indigenous peoples and indigenous peoples' lack of education about the world that is engulfing them."